Vayera. Don't Curb Your Enthusiasm

 The trait we are discussing here is that of Zerizut or Enthusiasm.
 Alan Morinis in his superb book, “Everyday Holiness” writes the following:

-“The lesson for us is that merely showing up in life just isn’t enough.
+"Merely showing up in life isn’t enough.
 Drifting along with no passion for living, or repeating the same good acts in a routine way is a kind of sin.
 Your acts are contaminated!”

 How does this manifest itself: